 Indian agriculture is highly appreciated and globally well known for its phenomenal success despite the vast challenges like numerous small holding farmers, high percent of agriculture dependent labor force for their livelihood, disguised unemployment, and migration of youth to urban areas, etc. Most of the countries in Asia and Africa witness many similar challenges and constraints.
 Therefore, it was thought that, the success of the Indian agriculture can be aptly replicated in many countries of Africa and Asia through the transfer of its successful innovations and technologies.

-This initiative gained impetus over the years and the effectiveness of Indian innovations and technologies for Africa was tested through a pilot project.
-The initial pilot project focused on three African Countries i.e., Kenya, Liberia and Malawi with potential to expand throughout the African Continent in later stages.
+In this scenario, a new agriculture partnership was formed between the United States of America and India during the state visit of the US President to India in November, 2010.
+This partnership aimed to achieve Ever Green Revolution that will address the issues of Global Food Security through Triangular Cooperation.
+The effort included adapting technological advances and innovative solutions to address Food Security Challenges in Africa and Asia.
+Besides, it includes areas such as health, energy, women empowerment and sanitation under the statement of guiding principles on triangular cooperation for global development.
+This initiative gained impetus over the years and the effectiveness of Indian innovations and technologies for Africa wastested through a pilot project.
+The initial pilot project focused on three African Countries i.e., Kenya, Liberia and Malawi with potential to expand throughout the African Continentin later stages.
 National Institute of Agricultural Extension Management (MANAGE), Hyderabad and the National Institute of Agricultural Marketing (NIAM), Jaipur with the support of USAID India conducted seven training and capacity development programs to train 219 executives from Kenya, Liberia & Malawi.
 Feedback surveys of the participants from the beneficiary countries were awe-inspiring and showed the merit in expanding its scope to covering broad areas of agriculture.